The perfect form flow

 - The user has an option to scan a bankcard instead of having to input it into the form fields.

-Taking in all of the research information I have found, I started sketching out my ideas on paper for the new customer-facing form pages.
+With all of the research in hand, I began sketching out my ideas for the new customer-facing form pages.

-After I sketched out my wireframes, they came alive in color.
-Using the T-Mobile branding, I moved forward by adding new elements and accessibility features within my mobile and desktop designs.
+After I sketched out my wireframes, they came alive with T-Mobile branding, enabling me to add new elements and accessibility features in my mobile and desktop designs.